eerimoq/pumbaa/docs/library-reference/pumbaa/drivers.rst

    .. method:: write(value)

-      Write `value` to the pin. `value` must be an object that can be converted to an integer.
+      Write the logic level `value` to the pin. `value` must be an object that can be converted to an integer.
 The value is either 0 or 1, where 0 is low and 1 is high.

    .. method:: toggle()